 Should You Hire a Lawyer After a Car Accident?

 "Should I hire a lawyer?"
 You probably should, particularly if you are seriously hurt.
-There is just too many things you can screw up on your own without an experienced lawyer guiding you past the minefields.
+There are just too many things you can screw up on your own without an experienced lawyer guiding you past the minefields.
 These insurance companies are not looking to negotiate a settlement for you in good faith.
 Their goal is to give you as little money as possible for your injuries.
 Moreover, the laws governing accident claims are complicated and sometimes the very opposite of what you would think they are.

 But if you are not going to listen to this advice -- and many of you will not -- here are some thoughts on proceeding without counsel.Get Your Own Pictures